Best Barbecue Wings Recipe

 - 30 frozen chicken wingettes, thawed

-- 1. For barbecue sauce, in large saucepan, saute onion in oil until tender.
-Add garlic; cook 1 minute longer.
+- 1. For barbecue sauce, in large saucepan, saute onion and garlic in vegetable oil until tender.
 Stir in the ketchup, vinegar, brown sugar, Worcestershire sauce, chili powder, cayenne and cumin.
 Simmer, uncovered, for 8-10 minutes, stirring often.
 Remove from the heat; stir in pepper sauce.
 Set aside 2/3 cup for serving.

-- 2. In a large resealable plastic bag, combine the vinegar, olive oil, salt and pepper; add chicken wings in batches and turn to coat.
+- 2. Coat grill rack with cooking spray before starting the grill.
+In a large resealable plastic bag, combine the vinegar, olive oil, salt and pepper; add chicken wings in batches and turn to coat.

-- 4. Grill, uncovered, 8-10 minutes longer or until juices run clear, basting and turning several times.
+- 3. Grill wings, covered, over medium heat for 12-16 minutes, turning occasionally.
+Brush with some of the remaining barbecue sauce.
+Grill, uncovered, 8-10 minutes longer or until juices run clear, basting and turning several times.
 Serve with reserved barbecue sauce.
 Yield: 2-1/2 dozen.

 Reviews for Best Barbecue Wings